The Best Activities, Attractions, Sights and Tours in New Zealand

 Location: Egmont National Park, North Island.
 See more walks in our 6 Best Hikes in Egmont National Park.

 Marlborough is New Zealand’s largest wine region, famous for its sauvignon blanc.
-Either visit wineries independently for tastings, hire some bikes (more info on Viator and Tripadvisor), or let someone else worry about the driving by taking a tour (Viator/Tripadvisor).
+Either visit wineries independently for tastings, hire some bikes with Explore Marlborough or be chauffeured around on a driving tour with the Marlborough Tour Company (on Viator or Klook).

 Due to its position on the International Date Line, New Zealand is one of the first countries to see the sunrise of a new day.
 An iconic place to watch the sunrise is from the East Cape Lighthouse; the easternmost shores of the mainland.

 Skydiving is huge in New Zealand; not only because of the country’s adventurous spirit but because of the stunning views from the sky.
-One of the most unique dropzones is with Skydive Bay of Islands where you can land on the beach (more info on Viator and Tripadvisor).
-For a South Island dropzone with similar sandy views, check out Skydive Abel Tasman (Viator/Tripadvisor).
+One of the most unique drop zones is with Skydive Bay of Islands where you can land on the beach.
+For a South Island drop zone with similar sandy views, check out Skydive Abel Tasman.

 Te Waikoropupū Springs is the largest freshwater spring in New Zealand, releasing unbelievably clear water.
 The North Island equivalent is the Blue Spring of Te Waihou Walkway in Putāruru.

-Watch sperm whales throw their giant flukes in the air before diving under the ocean’s surface from a whale watching cruise in Kaikoura (more info on Viator and Tripadvisor).
-Whale watching is also available from Auckland (Viator/Tripadvisor).
+Watch sperm whales throw their giant flukes in the air before diving under the ocean’s surface from a whale watching cruise in Kaikoura (more info on Viator and Klook).
+Whale watching is also available from Auckland (on Viator and Klook).

 Location: Kaikoura, South Island.
 See more locations for whale watching in the 5 Best Places to Spot Whales in New Zealand.